Metro Gold Line (Minnesota): History

-Bus Rapid Transit
+Bus rapid transit project development

+The project was originally expected to end in Lake Elmo, Minnesota.
+Lake Elmo is known for having a lower density of housing than other suburbs in the area and local city council members had considered adding density to the city near I-94 and the Gold Line in order to preserve a more rural character elsewhere in the city.
+Years earlier, the city argued with the Metropolitan Council over their directive that Lake Elmo increase density within the city.
+The Lake Elmo city council voted unanimously to support the project in 2014 but by 2016 the city council with several newly elected members voted against allowing the project to end within the city.

+The project also faced opposition from residents in Oakdale, Minnesota, and a non-profit formed to fight the project called Citizens for Smart Transit.

+Washington County spent some money collected through the Counties Transit Improvement Board on planning for the Gold Line.
+Money from the Counties Transit Improvement Board had been mostly spent on projects in the western metropolitan area which led Gold Line supporters to argue that more transit funding should be spent in the east metro including on projects like the Gold Line.

+Project approval

-The proposed bus rapid transit line would from downtown Saint Paul to Woodbury and was proposed to be built by 2024.
-The project was renamed from the Gateway Corridor to the METRO Gold Line The line would cost $485 million in 2021 dollars with 45% of that coming from federal sources.
+The proposed bus rapid transit line would go from downtown Saint Paul to Woodbury and was proposed to be built by 2024.
+The project was renamed from the Gateway Corridor to the METRO Gold Line.
+The line would cost $485 million in 2021 dollars with 45% of that coming from federal sources.
 The Gateway Corridor Commission estimates 8,600 weekday riders by 2040.
-Buses would run 90% of the time on new roads that run next to existing roads and highways.
-Service would be every 10 minutes during peak times and 20 - 30 during other times.
-Travel times from end to end for the 12 stations would take at least 34 minutes.
 The Metropolitan Council approved the locally preferred alternative in December 2016.
 The project began New Starts Project Development in January 2018.
 After passing the National Environmental Policy Act with a Finding Of No Significant Impact from the FTA in January 2020, the Metropolitan Council declared no additional environmental review was needed for the project in March 2020.

 The project was given a "medium-high" rating by the Federal Transit Administration in March 2021.
 The rating allows the project to continue into the engineering phase of the FTA's New Starts program.
 The "medium-high" rating was an improvement over the "medium-low" rating that the project received in January 2020.
 By adding 350 park-and-ride spaces, ridership projections increased which improved the project's rating.
 Utility work for the project could start as soon as the summer of 2021.

-With 3 years needed until service could start, developments worth $200-290 million were proposed along the line by April 2021.
+With three years needed until service could start, developments worth $200–290 million were proposed along the line by April 2021.